Custom Boron Nitride Crucible for Vacuum, Inert Gas and Molten Metal Processing

 use graphite or ceramic-handling tools

-Custom Boron Nitride Ceramic Crucible FAQ
+Custom Boron Nitride Crucible FAQ

 ID/OD/ Height Inner and outer diameters, depth, wall thickness; tolerances typically ±0.05–±0.20 mm depending on size and application fit.